LaunchCodeEducation/data-analysis-curriculum/content/sql-part-2/reading/string-functions/_index.md

 weight = 1
 +++

-Similar to pandas, SQL comes with many built-in functions to read, write, update, and in general manipulate data in any way you see fit.
+SQL comes with many built-in functions to read, write, update, and in general manipulate data in any way you see fit.
 The examples below utilize the `SELECT` statement to work with strings so that we can first practice using these functions by only reading the data.
 A major benefit of this is it allows you to gain a visual of what would happen should you decide to manipulate the same data.

 ## String Functions